livegrid/livegrid.github.io/docs/index.md

 This quickstart guide is the best place to start, but keep reading if you want to know more.
 You can also refer to the [Quickstart PDF](assets/quickstart.pdf) for additional information.

+For firmware updates and maintenance, please refer to our [Update Guide](update.md).

 ## Plug-and-Play

 Primarily, Livegrid is a plug-and-play device.
 It uses internal sensors to collect data on temperature, humidity and CO2 levels of the space it's in.